rleyvasal/Indiana_Covid-19/README.md

 Place run_results.csv file in the same directory as the python file data_wrangling_for_run_results and run the python script (data_wrangling_for_run_results.py restructures the data in run_results.csv file )

-*Instructions for downloaded new data:*
+*Instructions to download new data:*

 Import DataExtract.phj file into Parsehub app and click Get Data button then click Run button After pasehub is finished, download file as CSV/Excel Wide(beta) (click on down arrow on green button CSV/Excel)